February 4, 2021

-Provider Zachary Cooper describes how:
+Coach Zachary Cooper describes how:

 It’s not just children who have strong food preferences.
 Adults can also follow specific diets.
 If this is the case in your home, meal planning will still work.
 When people in your family have specific dietary needs, you may need to do more initial planning, like which foods can be cooked together.
 Over time, the planning will become second-nature.

-Provider Anita Steele explains:
+Coach Anita Steele explains:

 5. Make time to prep

 Adding one more to-do to your list may sound crazy, but it will help in the long-run.
 By making a set time to meal prep—such as Sunday afternoons, in the morning, etc.—you make eating healthy easier.
 When you’re busy, the food is already cut, mixed, and assembled.
 All you need to do is heat it up (if needed) and serve.

 Listen as Coach Julia Pontones describes the benefit:

 Even though we know how beneficial meal prep can be for our menus, time, and wallets, it can still slide down on our priority list until we just don’t do it.
 There’s a way around that.
 The trick is to make meal prep something you can’t avoid.

 Making meal prep an unavoidable part of your weekly routine will help you stick to your eating goals.

 The ongoing pandemic and increased time at home has changed how many people eat, work, and live.
 But if healthy and clean eating is your goal, creating a meal planning and preparation routine will give you balance.